wilfredinni/python-cheatsheet/cheatsheet/json-yaml.md

 ## YAML

 Compared to JSON, YAML allows a much better human maintainability and gives ability to add comments.
-It is a convenient choice for configuration files where human will have to edit.
+It is a convenient choice for configuration files where a human will have to edit.

 There are two main libraries allowing to access to YAML files: